jundalisay/sp/content/en/research/indian/gospel/chapter-33f.md

 counting out the money to purchase supplies, he says, 'These pennies are for potatoes these for egg-plants, these for fish.'
 He counts the money separately, but after the list is completed, he puts the coins together.

 "When one develops love of God, one likes to talk only of God.
 If you love a person, you love to talk and hear about him.
 A worldly person's mouth waters while he talks about his son.
 If someone praises his son, he will at once say to the boy, 'Go and get some water for your uncle to wash his feet.

-719"Those who love pigeons are highly pleased if you praise pigeons before them.
+"Those who love pigeons are highly pleased if you praise pigeons before them.
 But if you speak ill of pigeons, they will at once exclaim, 'Has anyone in your line for fourteen generations ever raised pigeons?'"